harturalcantara/harturalcantara/README.md

 ### About me

 <p align="justify">
-Passionate about continuous learning and growth in the dynamic field of technology.
-Currently, my focus is on honing my skills in backend, web frontend, and mobile app development.
-Taking steps to become an excellent Software Engineer.
+I am constantly honing my skills in design, algorithms, and data structures to tackle challenges efficiently, with a focus on problem-solving.
+Additionally, I actively apply my knowledge in practical projects, seeking opportunities to collaborate on challenging initiatives that demand creativity, logical reasoning, and an analytical approach.

 </p>